13 November 2011

 Triple rinse.

-Siphon beer into bottling bucket while adding sugar solution and bottle.
+Siphon contents beer into bottling bucket, while adding malt extract, mix, and bottle.

 Cap.